 If you’ve already scaled back your phone plan and still aren’t happy with your monthly bill, it might be time to switch providers.
 Make sure to do your research to find the most cost-effective plan and provider for your needs.
-Also, don’t be afraid to contact your provider directly to try and arrange a better deal.
+Also, don’t be afraid to contact your provider directly to try and arrange a better mobile or cell phone deal.

 It’s completely normal to have one, two, or even three separate debts to pay off, whether they be from a student loan, a car loan, or credit card purchases.
 Instead of paying down all of your debts equally, consider focusing your efforts on the debt with the highest interest rate.

 A higher interest rate means more money that’s taken from you each month.
 By first paying down your debt with the highest interest rate, you can save yourself money in the long run and make your debt situation more manageable.

 Walk and carpool to work and around town whenever you can.
 Otherwise, you may end up spending large sums of money on cabs, gas, or car repairs.
 Walking more is a great solution, as it’s both free and good for your health.
 As for carpooling, consider asking a few of your co-workers if they would be interested in driving to work together and then splitting the costs of gas.

 Another great way to save money is to transfer a small portion of money from your paycheques into your savings account.
 Depending on your income level, this amount could be anywhere from $10 to $100 and beyond.
 No matter how big or small your contribution, remember that every dollar counts!